JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 To include a component that isn't focusable by default in the tabbing order, apply the `focusable()` modifier.

-To change the appearance of the component when it receives focus, pass `MutableInteractionSource()` to the `focusable()` modifier and read the focus state from the interaction source with `collectIsFocusedAsState()`.
-To make the component react to keyboard presses, handle key events with the `onPreviewKeyEvent()` modifier.
+To change the appearance of the component when it receives focus, pass a `MutableInteractionSource` to the `focusable()` modifier, read the focus state from it with `collectIsFocusedAsState()`, and use that state to change the style of the
+component: a different background, a border, or any other highlight.
+To make the component react to keyboard presses, handle key events with the `onKeyEvent()` modifier.

 The following example turns a `Box()` composable into a button-like component.
 The box is highlighted when focused, and pressing <shortcut>Enter</shortcut> or <shortcut>Space</shortcut> triggers the related action: